-Pros: Crazy comfortable.
-The perfect way to dress up, without really dressing up, and thus can be a nice mental boost on those days when you could use it.
-And obviously, it’s the reigning champion of Best Portmanteau in Menswear – ALL HAIL THE “SWAZER.”
+Pros: The perfect way to dress up, without really dressing up, and thus can be a nice mental boost on those days when you could use it.
+It’s also the the best portmanteau in Menswear – ALL HAIL THE “SWAZER.”

 Cons: Since it doesn’t have the structure of a traditional blazer/sportcoat… these can sometimes look a little schlumpy.
 They’re also often expensive.
 Critics would say these are neither here-nor-there.
 They’re not dressed up, they’re not casual.
 But that’s also why some of us love them.